naufal-yafi/misoh/README.md

 [✓] Update success ./example/src/function/inputRule.js
 ```

-If the output message is "Not Available File" type `npm run prod` and type the command `npm run` check again
+If the output message is "Not Available File" type `npm run prod` and type the command `npm run check` again.

 ```sh
 > misoh@1.0.0 check